ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

 - The files ``register_rviz_ogre_media_exports.cmake`` and ``register_rviz_ogre_media_exports_hook-extra.cmake`` are registered as ``CONFIG_EXTRA`` with ``ament_package()``.

-Setting Environment variables
+Setting environment variables
 -----------------------------
-``ament_cmake`` provides a mechanism to automatically set environment variables for a ROS2 workspace when it is sourced.
+``ament_cmake`` provides a mechanism to automatically set environment variables for a ROS 2 workspace when it is sourced.
 This can be useful in configuring:

 - RMW implementations (setting up CycloneDDS, FastDDS, etc.)
-- Gazebo Simulations (setting up plugin paths)
+- Gazebo Simulations (setting up paths to plugins and resources)
 - Other custom robot-specific setting configurations

 This can be implemented through ``ament_environment_hooks``, which allows packages to define persistent environment variables that are set when the workspace is sourced.

-About Environment Hooks
+About environment hooks
 ^^^^^^^^^^^^^^^^^^^^^^^
-Environment Hooks are shell scripts provided by a ROS2 package.
+Environment hooks are shell scripts provided by a ROS 2 package.
 When the setup file in the workspace is sourced, the hooks are also sourced.
 These scripts allow you to set or extend environment variables with requiring manual modifications to the ``setup.bash`` or ``setup.zsh`` files.

 These environment hooks can be implemented by creating two types of script files:

 - ``.dsv.in`` files: These are machine-readable files that specify expected environment variable changes.
   Ament processes these files more efficiently than traditional shell scripts, improving performance when setting up the environment.

 - ``.sh.in`` files: These are shell scripts executed by Linux/macOS shells such as sh, bash, and zsh.
   They set environment variables at runtime when sourcing the workspace.

 These files are processed by ``colcon`` to generate the final environment hook scripts.